anjananagesh02/htmlportfolio/README.md

 # htmlportfolio
-basic html template for portfolio
+basic html template for portfolio which include semantic entities